BuddyForms/BuddyForms-ACF/readme.txt

 2. ** ACF Single Field ** - Use Single fields in Groups

 == Changelog ==
+= 1.2.5 - 18 Jan 2020 =
+* Fixed the validation issue.
+* Improved compatibility with last version of BuddyForms.

 = 1.2.4 - 11 Oct 2019 =
 * Fixed the acf field validation making buddyforms ignore fields from ACF, them ACF field run their own validation.

 = 1.2.3 - 7 Sept 2019 =
 * Fixed the required signal to look like BF.